 The Big Island is home to the newest and some of the most unique beaches in Hawaii.
-The vibrant green palms surrounding black sand coastline and lava rock bays are all indicative of the volcanic legacy that continues to shape the beaches of Big Island.
+The vibrant green palms surrounding the black sand coastline and lava rock bays are all indicative of the volcanic legacy that continues to shape the beaches of Big Island.

-🔎 SUGGESTED NEXT
+π SUGGESTED NEXT

-🏝 About the Big Island Beaches: Quick Guide
+π About the Beaches on Big Island

-There are also few hidden gems tucked away in other corners of Big Island, such as Green Sand Beach in the Ka’u region or Waipi’o Beach in the north, but these are few and far between.
+There are also a few hidden gems tucked away in other corners of Big Island, such as Green Sand Beach in the Ka’u region or Waipi’o Beach in the north, but these are few and far between.

 - Hapuna Beach State Recreation Area